-Dragon's kiss, the first Marty Friedman solo album, is THE masterpiece of shredding.
-It's even weird that people did try to make some guitar albums after that...
+Dragon's Kiss, the first Marty Friedman solo album, is THE masterpiece of shredding.
+It's even weird that people tried to make some guitar albums after that...

-He was one of the pioneers of shred metal, he should be right up their with gilbert and backer.
-He can add substance and shred really fast
+He was one of the pioneers of shred metal.
+He should be right up there with Gilbert and Becker.
+He can add substance and shred really fast.

 This guy is the original Guitar Shredder who completely changed the way people played guitar.
 I can't believe he wasn't on this list before now!
 What blasphemy!
 There were no shredders before him, period!
 Eric Clapton definitely influenced Jimi before he was famous, but Eric didn't shred.
 Even though he was no Buckethead or Satriani, he should still be on the top ten of this list because of his influence on today's music.

 Top 10 at least.
-Come on guys, it's JIMI HENDRIX.
+Come on, guys, it's JIMI HENDRIX.
 Listen to him playing the national anthem, and all of the unrelated shredding he breaks down into.
-He over doubled the length of the national anthem by breaking down into the most famous shred in history.
+He more than doubled the length of the national anthem by breaking down into the most famous shred in history.

 One of the best shredders in my opinion.

 He might not have a destroying tone, but damn, he plays fast, hard, and good.